amaanalihaider/TheConnectSphere/ProjectFinalDocs/3f_Data_Model.md

 # Data Model

 ## Overview
 The Data Model for ConnectSphere represents the database schema and the relationships between different entities in the system.
 ConnectSphere uses Supabase's PostgreSQL database for data storage, providing a robust foundation for the application's data needs.
+The model has been updated to include the real-time messaging system, Google OAuth authentication, and other recent implementations.

 ## Entity-Relationship Diagram